emacs-mirror/emacs/mps/manual/source/pool/mvff.rst

 * There are no garbage collections in this pool.

+* Blocks may not contain :term:`references` to blocks in automatically managed pools (unless these are registered as :term:`roots`).

 * Allocations may be variable in size.

-* The :term:`alignment` of blocks is configurable (but may not be smaller than the natural :term:`word` size of the platform).
+* The :term:`alignment` of blocks is configurable, but may not be smaller than the :term:`natural alignment` of the platform.

 * Blocks do not have :term:`dependent objects`.